akoltun/form_obj/README.md

 #### 2.2. `FormObj::Form` Persistence

 In order to make `FormObj::Form` compatible with form builder it has to respond to `:persisted?` message.
-It maintains persistence status.
 Initial form is not persisted.
 It can be marked as persisted by assigning `persisted = true` which marks as persisted only form itself or by calling `mark_as_persisted` method which marks as persisted the form itself and all nested forms and arrays.